 The student and their Practicum/Task Instructor will complete the evaluation portion on ALL competencies and practices on the Learning Contract at the end of Field II placement (spring).
 The student will complete a self-evaluation on each practice dimension using the scoring guide below.
 The student will also provide comments on their proficiency level of each competency.
 Once the student has completed their self-evaluation, the Practicum/Task Instructor will follow the same model scoring each practice dimension and provide comments on each competency.

 The student and the Practicum/Task Instructor are also able to update any changes in progress that have been made to competencies’ and practices that were initially reported at the Mid-Practicum experience as well.
-The evaluation scores and comments provided by both the student and Practicum/Task Instructor are reviewed with the Director of Field Education/Field Liaison, at the end of Field II onon-site conference.
+The evaluation scores and comments provided by both the student and Practicum/Task Instructor are reviewed with the Director of Field Education/Field Liaison, at the end of Field II on-site conference.

 Grading

 Due to the nature of this course, students will be evaluated in two separate ways.
 The first method of evaluation will be based on their Mid-Practicum/Final Practicum Evaluation.
-Due to the emphasis placed on the student displaying CSWE competencies based on their learning contract, the student must obtain 30/50 point1.7 on their Mid-Practicum Evaluation from their Practicum Instructor or 60/100 points on their Final Practicum Evaluation from their Practicum Instructor to pass this course.
+Due to the emphasis placed on the student displaying CSWE competencies based on their learning contract, the student must obtain 30/50 point on their Mid-Practicum Evaluation from their Practicum Instructor or 60/100 points on their Final Practicum Evaluation from their Practicum Instructor to pass this course.

 Learning Contract Evaluation Conversion to Blackboard Points: